C

 ANECA Federal Credit Union is a member-owned credit union offering auto loans, credit cards, share certificates, and free credit monitoring through SavvyMoney.

-Best for: Members seeking free credit monitoring and score tracking without hard inquiries or membership fees, Auto loan borrowers looking for competitive rates below 6% APR with community-focused lending
+Profile signals: Members seeking free credit monitoring and score tracking without hard inquiries or membership fees, Auto loan borrowers looking for rate claims to verify below 6% APR with community-focused lending

 Barton Plant Employees